fs.promises and FileHandle Cleanup

 await destFh.writeFile(await srcFh.readFile());

-Figure 2 — await using treats owned handles as a cleanup stack.
+Figure 2 - await using treats owned handles like a cleanup stack.
 The last handle registered in the scope is disposed before earlier handles.

 How Symbol.asyncDispose Works

-When you write await using x = expr, the runtime performs a small resource-management sequence:
+When you write await using x = expr, the runtime handles the cleanup setup for the current block.

-Conceptually, the async disposer on FileHandle behaves like this:
+For FileHandle, the async disposer behaves like this -

 [Symbol.asyncDispose]() {